M2-brane partition functions and HD supergravity from equivariant volumes: Summary of results

 \section{Summary of results}

 In \cite{Cassia:2025aus}, we put forward the following broad conjecture.
 We proposed that equivariant topological string theory, defined on a non-compact toric manifold $X$, provides the exact gravitational description of D- and M-branes with a supersymmetric transverse space $L$.
 In the simplest case of M2-branes, which we primarily focus on here, $X$ should be understood as the resolution of the cone $C(L)$, see also \cite{Martelli:2023oqk,Colombo:2023fhu}.
 The supersymmetry condition requires that $L$ be a Sasakian space, which in turn ensures that $X$ satisfies the Calabi--Yau condition.
 For a more general introduction to the subject of equivariant topological strings and the context of the above conjecture, we refer the reader to \cite{Cassia:2025aus}.
-In that work, we considered an equivariant extension of the perturbative topological string free energy as a function of the so-called redundant K\"ahler parameters, $\lambda$, and equivariant parameters, $\e$: \be F^\text{top,pert}_X (\lambda, \epsilon; g_s) = \sum_{\mathfrak{g} = 0}^\infty g_s^{2 (\mathfrak{g}- 1)}\, N^X_{\mathfrak{g}, 0} (\lambda, \e)\ , \ee with $g_s$ the string coupling constant and $\mathfrak{g}$ the genus of the corresponding contribution.
+In that work, we considered an equivariant extension of the perturbative topological string free energy as a function of the so-called redundant K\"ahler parameters, $\lambda$, and equivariant parameters, $\e$:~\footnote{More generally, in \cite{Cassia:2025aus} we conjectured that a fully non-perturbative extension of the present proposal should exist, see the left-most part of Fig.\ \ref{fig:1}.
+At present, however, the requisite framework for defining equivariant topological strings in sufficient generality is not yet available, and consequently no direct evidence can be provided for such a claim.
+In this work we therefore adopt a pragmatic standpoint and restrict our analysis to the perturbative sector, where the proposal can be formulated and tested with high precision.
+We refer the reader to \cite{Cassia:2025aus} for further discussion on the current status and open challenges of equivariant topological string theory.} \be F^\text{top,pert}_X (\lambda, \epsilon; g_s) = \sum_{\mathfrak{g} = 0}^\infty g_s^{2 (\mathfrak{g}- 1)}\, N^X_{\mathfrak{g}, 0} (\lambda, \e)\ , \ee with $g_s$ the string coupling constant and $\mathfrak{g}$ the genus of the corresponding contribution.

 In the present work, we elaborate on and verify the holographic relation described above by expanding upon the schematic formula proposed in \cite{Cassia:2025aus}, see Fig.\ \ref{fig:1},~\footnote{Note that very recently, in \cite{Gautason:2025plx}, appeared an interesting proposal to define supergravity directly in the $\lam$-ensemble, which suggests a further expansion of the schematic diagram here.} \be Z^\text{pert}_L (\e, N_{\rm M2}) = \int {\mathd} \lambda\, \exp \left( F^\text{top,pert}_X (\lambda, \epsilon; g_s)- \lambda\, N_{\rm M2} \right)\ , \ee where $N_{\rm M2}$ is the exact M2-brane charge that differs from the number of branes and dual gauge group rank $N$ by a constant shift, see below.
 This proposed relation, spelled out explicitly in \eqref{eq:mainconjecture-pert-round} and \eqref{eq:mainconjecture-pert-squashed}, allows us to test holography at \emph{finite} $N$ for all M2-brane models that relate to toric manifolds, including ABJM theory, \cite{Aharony:2008ug}, and a large set of more general quiver models, see \cite{Benini:2009qs,Cremonesi:2010ae} for the construction and relation between quiver and toric diagrams.